Anne M Norman

 SHAKUHACHI PERFORMER AND COMPOSER

-Anne Norman is a shakuhachi performer, improviser and composer, working in a diverse range of music creation.
-An intuitive performer, Anne enjoys spontaneous improvisation with musicians, dancers, actors, poets, visual artists, installation artists and tea masters.
+Anne Norman is a shakuhachi performer, improviser and composer, working as a soloist and with dancers, visual artists and fellow musicians; from Byzantine to Baroque to beatbox…

-Originally trained on flute, Anne took up shakuhachi in Kobe under Nakamura Shindo in 1986.
-In 1990 she received a two year grant from the Japanese Government to further her studies of shakuhachi performance at the Tokyo University of Fine Art and Music under Yamaguchi Goro, also studying a third lineage under Tajima Tadashi in Osaka.
+Originally trained on flute, Anne took up shakuhachi in Kobe under Nakamura Shindo, followed by further studies at the Tokyo University of Fine Art and Music under Yamaguchi Goro, and a third lineage under Tajima Tadashi.

 In addition to recitals, Anne tours to schools nationwide with taiko drummer Toshi Sakamoto.
 She also presents story-telling shows Kasa Jizo and Omusubi Kororin in primary schools.
 From 2015 to 2017 Anne was Artistic Director of Tunnel Number Five: festival of underground musicin Darwin, bringing audiences into the resonant WWII tunnels (built following Japanese air raids) in a spirit of creative reflection and collaboration.

 Anne authored the book Curiosi-tea, spawning theatre shows An AFTERNOON absurdiTEA with Camellia Cha, featuring musicians from Tibet, India and China (OzAsia Festival, Adelaide); and Nonchalant Bombasi-teawith tea master Adam Wojcinski.